-Each participant of the programme developed a personal action plan in Amman and in the months following the workshop, they were challenged to make it come to life.
+Each participant of the programme developed a personal Action Plan in Amman and Mérida, and in the months following the workshop, they were challenged to make it come to life.
 Participants were encouraged to reinforce and integrate the learning through concrete practice, and to multiply the messages and benefits of their intercultural learning experience.

 Phase 4: Results-sharing symposium

-During the symposium, which will take place on September 20 and 21, 2018, in Amman, Jordan, the Young Peacebuilders will have the opportunity to share their experiences, lessons learned, achievements and recommendations with a broad audience of practitioners, UN staff, policy makers, civil society and other experts.
+During the symposium, Young Peacebuilders had the opportunity to share their experiences, lessons learned, achievements and recommendations with a broad audience of practitioners, UN staff, policymakers, civil society and other experts.

 The symposium of the second edition of the second edition of Young Peacebuilders took place in Amman, Jordan on the 20th and the 21st of September 2018; and the symposium of the 3rd and 4th edition was held in Rabat, Morocco on the 13th and 16th of June 2022.